 There’s plenty to do at Lake Bemidji State Park even when it’s too windy to be out on the lake.

-It also home to a tamarack and spruce bog with a variety of rare and unusual plants.
-I’ve only visited the developed area around the beach, so need to get back to check out the orchids and insect-eating plants!
+It is also home to a tamarack and spruce bog with a variety of rare and unusual plants.
+I’ve only visited the developed area around the beach, so I need to get back to check out the orchids and insect-eating plants!

 Lake Vermilion/Soudan Underground Mine State Park